iliassioutis/iliassioutis.github.io/case-studies.md

 - **Inventory vs flow-through:** traditional warehousing vs cross-docking where storage is minimized/removed
 - **Sensitivity questions:** “Which cost drivers matter most?” and “How robust is the optimum to changing tariffs or picking charges?”

+Pick-by-line cross-docking is evaluated as a **two-leg flow** (Supplier→Retailer and Retailer→Stores), each with its own target pallet-mix percentages.
 The objective was to provide a repeatable mechanism to identify **low-cost operating points** and to explain **why** they are low-cost via cost breakdowns and sensitivity graphs.

 ---